Dennis-DiGidotTechnologiesBV/c4/documentation/beta/permalinks/2_3_1_official.md

 * UX: The process of automatically add/change/remove an IOelement because an IO trigger listen on an different universe is now more robust.
 * UX: Dark theme in general has gotten a few tweaks.
 * UX: Improved IP-address / subnetmask validation checks on the Network page.
-* * JSON file parsing: The DiGidot controller now actively shows an error (red light on the controller and create an error log entry) if any JSON file (trigger/ configuration etc.) failed to read correctly.
-* FPS monitor: Both the input and output FPS counter are rewritten and now shows much more accurate numbers on the Monitor and Diagnosic page.

 ### Changed ###
 * Recording: Number of unique input universes is going up from 14 to 16 universes